 The little supermarket in Son Bou has a number of gluten free products on sale.
 I found gluten free bread (Schar), biscuits, cakes, crackers and beers.
 There is no dedicated section, instead you will find them scattered among the standard products.

-Restaurant Meson Murciano – recommended by Sallie Wilkins on Facebook, a seasoned Menorca coeliac visitor.
+Restaurant Meson Murciano – (open seasonally) recommended by Sallie Wilkins on Facebook, a seasoned Menorca coeliac visitor.
 Sallie told me “practically everything on the menu, pizzas, pancakes you name it, was all available gf as the chefs wife was coeliac”.
 Sounds like one to check out!

 If you are going on a self-catering holiday in Menorca, you will find that supermarkets have plenty of gluten free food on sale.